 "I was out walking with two friends - the sun began to set - suddenly the sky turned blood red - I paused, feeling exhausted, and leaned on the fence - there was blood, and tongues of fire above the blue-black fjord and the city - my friends walked on, and I stood there trembling with anxiety, and I sensed an endless scream passing through nature."

-Heavy stuff, especially if you have anxiety or know what it is like to have a panic attack.
 The beautiful part of Munch's work was the honesty with which he approached tragedy and vulnerability.
-He treated human suffering as part of everyday life and brought out of the shadows, into the stark light of day.
-Overcoming stigma and having honest conversations around mental health issues is something we are still trying to do 100 years later, which the museum alluded to in one corner of the show.
+He treated human suffering as part of everyday life, bringing it out of the shadows and into the stark light of day.
+Overcoming stigma and having honest conversations around mental health is something we are still working on 100 years later, which the museum alluded to in one corner of the show.
 A few couches had been assembled, along with a coffee table displaying some pamphlets about local mental health resources.
-It seemed a bit sparse, given the backdrop, but the intention was there.
+It seemed a bit sparse given the context, but the intention was there.

-Exiting the show, I noticed a backdrop set up in the atrium for photos, complete with selfie camera and went over to see what it was about.
-Sure enough, when I sat in the seat provided, my face was framed on a screen in front of me, against the backdrop of "the Scream," occupying place of the main figure.
-There I was, looking at myself as the subject of the painting, the person having the panic attack.
-I honestly could not figure out if this was supposed to be a good time or a sobering moment of reflection.
-There are so many levels of irony here I don't even know where to begin.
-So I won't.
-I will simply ask some questions...
+Especially interesting was a backdrop of "The Scream" set up in the atrium for photos, complete with selfie camera.
+I sat in the chair ready to take a picture, looking myself in the place of the main character, a person having a panic attack.
+I honestly could not figure out if this was supposed to be a fun time or a sobering moment of reflection.
+So many questions...

 Do we benefit from being able to laugh at ourselves taking selfies with this painting, or are we trivializing the very topic we claim to be addressing?